JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_57.md

 ## Footnotes

-[^1248]: 297:4 As Sraosha is the only divinity of the later groups mentioned in the first four Gâthas, this Ya_s_t would seem to have claims to antiquity next after the pieces in the Gâthic dialect.
+[^1248]: 297:4 As Sraosha is the only divinity of the later groups mentioned in the first four Gâthas, this Ya<i>s</i>t would seem to have claims to antiquity next after the pieces in the Gâthic dialect.
 The name Sraosha does not appear to have lost its meaning as an abstract quality, notwithstanding the materialistic imagery.
-With Y. XXVIII, 6 in view, where Sraosha ‘finds the way’ to Ahura, or ‘finds His throne,’ we may understand that the worshippers, who first heard this Ya_s_t, praised listening obedience, or repentance, as they did nearly all the remaining abstract qualities, together with their principal prayers, and hymns themselves.
+With Y. XXVIII, 6 in view, where Sraosha ‘finds the way’ to Ahura, or ‘finds His throne,’ we may understand that the worshippers, who first heard this Ya<i>s</i>t, praised listening obedience, or repentance, as they did nearly all the remaining abstract qualities, together with their principal prayers, and hymns themselves.
 The rhythm of the original has been somewhat imitated in the rendering given, as it is difficult to avoid doing so, and to avoid other objectionable features at the same time.

 [^1249]: 298:1 So ‘tradition.’

 [^1250]: 298:2 Sraosha was not reckoned as one of the Ameshôspends at the time of the composition of this verse.

 [^1251]: 298:3 Comp.
-Y. XXX, 4; but Ahura and some one of the Immortals, or possibly Zarathu_s_tra (see Y. XLII, 2), must be meant here.
+Y. XXX, 4; but Ahura and some one of the Immortals, or possibly Zarathu<i>s</i>tra (see Y. XLII, 2), must be meant here.
 Angra Mainyu could not have been worshipped as either protector or creator.
 Observe the present tense.

 [^1252]: 299:1 Le Barsom est de cinq branches dans les Darouns ordinaires.
 Il est de sept branches pour le Daroun No naber, pour le Freoueschi, et pour le Gâhânbâr.
 Il est de neuf branches pour le Daroun des Rois, et pour celui du Mobed des Mobeds (Anquetil).

-[^1253]: 299:2 This proves that the Gâthas were greatly older than this Ya_s_t.
+[^1253]: 299:2 This proves that the Gâthas were greatly older than this Ya<i>s</i>t.
 That the Gâthas were originally five seems improbable; yet they had become reduced to that number at this time.

 [^1254]: 299:3 Nom. sing.?

-[^1255]: 299:4 Comp. ta_t_ thwâ peresâ, &c.; ‘questions back and forth.’
+[^1255]: 299:4 Comp. ta<i>t</i> thwâ peresâ, &c.; ‘questions back and forth.’

 [^1256]: 300:1 One of the earliest notices of the kind.